Cargill/splinter/cli/man/splinter-circuit-list.1.md

 : Specifies the output format of the circuit. (default `human`).
 Possible values for formatting are `human` and `csv`.

+`-k`, `--key` PRIVATE-KEY-FILE
+: Specifies the private signing key (either a file path or the name of a .priv file in $HOME/.splinter/keys).

 `-m`, `--member` <member>
 : Filter the circuits list by a node ID that is present in the circuits’ members list.